5 MIN READ

 Lawlor has been a pioneering figure in adaptive golf since he turned pro in 2019.
 He made history by becoming the first disabled golfer to compete on the DP World Tour at the ISPS HANDA UK Championship in 2020, and is a recent champion in his own right.
 Back in May, he took home his second G4D Open, the European version of the USGA's U.S. Adaptive Open held annually in partnership between The R&A and the DP World Tour.
 He also won the event in 2023.
 It won’t be long before he’s winning in the US, too.

-Regardless of where Popert and Lawlor finish on the leaderboard, they share a goal with each golf shot they hit.
 “A couple years ago, I was the only one in Ireland playing disability golf.
-Now we have over 150 people playing,” Lawlor explains.
+Now we have over 150 people playing,” Lawlor said.
 “If we can get that reception in other countries around Europe and America and anywhere we go, it'll be a household name and it'll grow to the level we want to grow to.”
 Adds Popert: “I'm just trying to max it out as much as I can.
 That's what I do with everything.”
 This victory is about more than just him.
 “I want the next generation to have even more opportunities than I have.”

 Get our top stories in your inbox, including the latest drops in style, the need-to-know news in pro golf, and the latest episodes of Skratch’s original series.